-937 View Street is a proposal to build a 15-storey rental complex in the City of Victoria's Harris Green neighbourhood.
+937 View Street is a proposal to build a 23-storey rental tower along the 900-block of View Street in the City of Victoria's Harris Green neighbourhood.

 Click here to learn how to keep your data current and how to upgrade to a Citified Plus project profile.

 Another point I want to make about the elimination of the differentiated sections and terrace levels: not only does it make the tower portion look very plain, but it also makes the tower portion look much more similar to View Towers than it otherwise would have looked.
 Is this what the CoV wants?

 Methinks the top priority here re: the overall design should be to strongly distinguish this building's appearance from View Towers' appearance.
 Slimming the tower was a step in the right direction re: the massing, but if the tower has a plain and repetitive look then why the heck was there ever a bitter fight against the second View Towers building that was supposed to be part of the original plan?

 Doesn't all of this CoV history seem to be especially ironic and ridiculous now?

 Tower Shrink Not Likely